Ascendance of a Bookworm: Anime

 An anime television series adaptation was announced on March 7, 2019.
 The series is animated by Ajiado and directed by Mitsuru Hongo, with Mariko Kunisawa handling series composition, Yoshiaki Yanagida and Toshihisa Kaiya designing the characters, and Michiru composing the series' music.

 The first season ran for 14 episodes, which aired from October 3 to December 26, 2019, on ABC Television, Tokyo MX, Wowow, and BS Fuji, (Note: Wowow listed the show at 24:30 on October 2, which is 12:30 AM on October 3, 2019.) and covers Part 1: Daughter of a Soldier of the light novel.
-Sumire Morohoshi performed the series' opening theme song "Mashiro" (真っ白), while Megumi Nakajima performed the series' ending theme song "Kamikazari no Tenshi" (髪飾りの天使).
-A two-part OVA series (numbered collectively as episode 14.5, both airing on March 9, 2020) consisted of two parts titled "Eustachius's Incognito Operation Downtown" and "Visiting Missus Corinna".
+Sumire Morohoshi performed the series' opening theme song "Mashiro" (真っ白, Masshiro), while Megumi Nakajima performed the series' ending theme song "Kamikazari no Tenshi" (髪飾りの天使).
+A two-part OVA series (numbered collectively as episode 14.5, both airing on March 9, 2020) consisted of two parts titled "Eustachius' Incognito Operation Downtown" and "Visiting Missus Corinna".

 The second season ran for 12 episodes, which aired from April 5 to June 21, 2020, and covers Volumes 1 and 2 of Part 2: Apprentice Shrine Maiden of the light novel.
-Sumire Morohoshi also performed the second season's opening theme song "Tsumujikaze" (旋風) (Commotion), while Minori Suzuki performs the ending theme "Ephemera wo Atsumete".
+Sumire Morohoshi also performed the second season's opening theme song "Tsumujikaze" (旋風), while Minori Suzuki performs the ending theme "Ephemera wo Atsumete".

-The production of a third season was announced on July 12, 2020, which ran for 10 episodes and aired from April 12 to June 14, 2022 on ytv and other channels, (Note: Yomiuri TV listed the show at 26:29 on April 11, which is 2:29 AM on April 12, 2022.) and covers Volumes 3 and 4 of Part 2: Apprentice Shrine Maiden of the light novel.
+The production of a third season was announced on July 12, 2020, which ran for 10 episodes and aired from April 12 to June 14, 2022, on ytv and other channels, (Note: Yomiuri TV listed the show at 26:29 on April 11, which is 2:29 AM on April 12, 2022.) and covers Volumes 3 and 4 of Part 2: Apprentice Shrine Maiden of the light novel.
 Nao Tōyama performed the third season's opening theme song "Ano Hi no Kotoba" (あの日のことば), while Maaya Sakamoto performed the ending theme song "Kotoba ni Dekinai" (言葉にできない).

 A fourth season by Wit Studio covering Part 3: Adopted Daughter of an Archduke of the light novel was announced on December 6, 2023.
 The season is directed by Yoshiaki Iwasaki, with Aiko Minowa as the new character designer and the rest of the staff and cast reprising their roles.
-It is set to premiere in Q2 2026, on all NNS affiliate stations, including ytv and Nippon TV as well as Tokyo MX.
+It premiered on April 4, 2026, on all NNS affiliate stations, including ytv and Nippon TV as well as Tokyo MX.
+Little Glee Monster will perform the fourth season's opening theme song "Pages".

 Crunchyroll streamed the series and has partnered with Sentai Filmworks for distribution in North America.